AsWali/eye-segmentation/README.md

 5. SBVI, 500 epochs
 6. SBVI, 1500 epochs

-for the SBVI we didn't have a validation set since our data was limited, so we scored the accuracy on the training set.
+For the SBVI dataset we didn't have a validation set since our data was limited, so we scored the accuracy on the training set.
+However, it should be carefully noticed that this causes overfitting on the dataset which results in higher mIoU accuracies.
 The accuracies reached for the models were as follows:
 1. 0.922626
 2. 0.9115783